-Historically, a portion of our business has experienced seasonal trends, to some degree, which have varied by geographic region.
+A portion of our business has experienced seasonal trends, to some degree, which have varied by geographic region.
 In the U.S., activity has historically been higher during the summer and fall months.
 In Canada, certain E&P activities have declined in the spring due to seasonal thaws and regulatory restrictions limiting the ability of drilling rigs and transportation to operate effectively and safely during these periods.
-However, these activities have typically rebounded during the third and fourth quarters.